Are New Jersey Court Records Public?

 - Visiting the courthouse to make a request.

-- Internal records, such as memos and opinion drafts of Judges or judiciary staffs
+- Internal records, such as memos and opinion drafts of Judges or judiciary staff

 - Records of criminal and Municipal court proceedings